anebz/cloud/Accreditations/az_ai_102.md

 * Publish the app
 * Evaluate the app

-#### LUIS keys

-* Authoring key: to programatically author LUIS apps
-* Prediction key: query prediction endpoint requests beyond the 1000 requests provided by the starter resource
+To create a new LUIS app version, clone an existing version and then make changes to the cloned app.
+If there are 1+ contributors, you can clone the base app for each contributor so you end up with 1 base app and 1+ cloned copies.

+There are 3 LUIS websites based on the region: luis.ai (US), au.luis.ai (Australia), eu.luis.ai (Europe)

+Model can be exported to a .lu file and imported into another Language understanding app.

+The LUIS app can be tested on the LUIS portal, but to truly test it, publish it and then use the prediction endpoint.

 ### 4.9.
 Bots

-* Azure Bot Service: bot delivery and integration
+* Azure Bot Service: bot delivery and integration, provides a user interface
 * Bot Framework Service: REST interface
 * Bot Framework SDK: bot development.
 Bot templates:
   * Empty bot: basic bot skeleton
   * Echo bot: simple "hello world" sample
   * Core bot: common bot functionality, e.g. integration with the language understanding service
-* Bot framework emulator: local testing
+* Bot Framework emulator: local testing
 * QnA Maker: helps create a knowledge base that can be used for a conversation between humans and AI agents
   * First provision a QnA maker resource, then create and populate the knowledge base
   * QnA maker can contain several knowledge bases, but the language of the first knowledge base defines the language for the rest of the bases within that resource

-Bot framework units:
+#### Bot framework units

 * Activity handlers: event methods that you can override to handle different kinds of activities.
 Includes:
   * Message received